Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Introduction

+This bound is significantly better than the worst-case approximation bound of $O(\sqrt m)$ for many distributions.
+As an example, consider the special case where all coefficients $B_{ij}$ are i.i.d. according to some distribution with bounded support $[0,b]$ and expectation $\mu$.
+Then affine policy gives $b/\mu$-approximation to the two-stage adjustable problem~\eqref{eq:ar} with high probability.
+Moreover, if the distribution is {\em symmetric} (such as uniform or Bernoulli distribution with parameter $p=1/2$), affine policy gives a $2$-approximation for the adjustable problem~\eqref{eq:ar}.

-While the above bound leads to a good approximation for many distributions, the ratio $\frac{b}{\mu}$ can be significantly large in general; for instance, for distributions where extreme values of the support are extremely rare and significantly far from the mean.
+\item {\bf Distributions with Sub-Gaussian tails}.
+While the above analysis leads to a good approximation for many distributions, the ratio $\frac{b}{\mu}$ can be significantly large in general; for instance, for distributions where extreme values of the support are extremely rare and significantly far from the mean.
 In such instances, the bound $b/\mu$ can be quite loose.
 We can tighten the analysis by using the concentration properties of distributions and can extend the analysis even for the case of unbounded support.
-More specifically, we show that if $B_{ij}$ are i.i.d. according to an unbounded distribution with a sub-gaussian tail, then for sufficiently large values of $m$ and $n$, with probability at least $(1-1/m)$,
+In particular, we consider the case where for all $j \in [n]$, column $\mb B_j$ is distributed according to a multivariate distribution, ${\cal F}_j$ with (possibly) unbounded support and a sub-gaussian tail independent of other columns.
+Then for sufficiently large values of $m$ and $n$, with probability at least $(1-1/m)$,

-Here we assume that the parameters of the distributions are constants independent of the problem dimension.
-We prove the case of {\em folded normal} distribution in Theorem~\ref{thm:gaus}.
+Here we assume that the parameters of the distributions are independent of the problem dimension.
+We prove the case of distributions with sub-gaussian tails in Theorem~\ref{thm:gaus}. \end{enumerate}